microsoft/testfx/docs/preview.md

-# Early access to MSTest runner packages
+# Early access to MSTest packages

-Stable versions (and selected previews) of MSTest runner, and related packages, are distributed through [nuget.org](https://www.nuget.org/packages/MSTest)
+Stable versions (and selected previews) of MSTest, and related packages, are distributed through [nuget.org](https://www.nuget.org/packages/MSTest)

 We also publish every successful merge to main and release branches to our preview nuget channel test-tools.